highTowerSU/homeassistant-acme.sh-addon/README.md

 This Home Assistant addon uses `acme.sh` to obtain SSL/TLS certificates from ZeroSSL or Let's Encrypt.

+## Currently in beta testing

+[DNS alias mode](https://github.com/acmesh-official/acme.sh/wiki/DNS-alias-mode) support via the `dnschallengealias` configuration parameter.

 ## Configuration

-Tested with the *dns_oci* configuration but It should work, the `dnsEnvVariables` can be configured with any environment required for `acme.sh` to work.
+Tested with the *dns_oci* configuration but It should work, the `dnsEnvVariables` can be configured with any environment variable required for `acme.sh` to work.

 ```yaml
 accountemail: mail@example.com